As an Amazon Associate I earn from qualifying purchases.

 - Match the design with the product you want to sell.
 For example- if you are selling gadgets then your design should be a bit futuristic and tech-oriented.

 - Choose a shopping cart design that showcases product information and image.
 It should also have the feature to add, remove and save products to the cart.

-- Include guest checkout to your design.
+- Include guest checkout in your design.

 - Add social network implementations for sharing and getting reviews.